adamspd/django-appointment/docs/release_notes/latest.md

 ## New Features ✨

+### Dynamic Appointment Management

+- AJAX-based appointment creation and update functionalities.
+- Enhanced endpoints for efficient appointment management.

+### User Interface Enhancements and JavaScript Refactor

+- Major updates to staff_index.js for improved interactivity and responsiveness.
+- New CSS for a more responsive and user-friendly interface in appointment and calendar views.

 ### Dynamic Label Customization in Appointment Pages (#19)

 - Added a new configuration option `app_offered_by_label` to the `Config` model.